Behind the Curtain: the Jokhang fire six months on

 Please note that some of the images in the report are graphic in nature and some readers may find them upsetting.

-You can read our full report on the Lhasa 1987 page or download a pdf copy by clicking on the report cover image to the right.
+You can read our full report on the Lhasa 1987 page or download a pdf copy by clicking on the report cover image to the left.

 An Interview with Nyima Lhamo